 Have you noticed that everyone’s attention span is slowly disappearing?
-It’s no surprise that this is one area of weakness I notice in a lot of the children who come to see me in my practice.
+It’s no surprise that this is one area of weakness I notice in a lot of the children with autism who come see me in my practice.

-Distractors are everyone, so I find that teaching children to sustain attention is critical to long-term learning success.
+Distractors are everyone, so I find that teaching children with autism to sustain attention is critical to long-term learning success.

 When you enhance this executive functioning skill, you can expect to see rapid improvements across all domains of your child’s learning.

 Help improve your child’s ability to focus with these 4 tips:

 In order for a child to be successful you have to begin with an optimal learning environment.

 Choose a location that is free from visual and auditory distractors.
 This could mean clearing clutter off the table, throwing beloved toys in the closet, or being mindful to turn off a television that might be playing in the background.